google/zetasql/docs/datetime_functions.md

 **Description**

-Returns the number of `part` boundaries between the two `datetime_expression`s.
-If the first `DATETIME` occurs before the second `DATETIME`, then the result is non-positive.
-Throws an error if the computation overflows the result type, such as if the difference in microseconds between the two `DATETIME` objects would overflow an `INT64` value.
+Returns the number of whole specified `part` intervals between two `DATETIME` objects.
+If the first `DATETIME` is earlier than the second one, the output is negative.
+Throws an error if the computation overflows the result type, such as if the difference in nanoseconds between the two `DATETIME` objects would overflow an `INT64` value.

 `DATETIME_DIFF` supports the following values for `part`:

++ `NANOSECOND`
+  (if the SQL engine supports it)
 + `MICROSECOND`
 + `MILLISECOND`
 + `SECOND`